In this post we discuss why reps and sets for injury rehab are not important and what you should focus on instead.

 As I’ve written before, muscle compensation is one of the biggest confounders in injury rehab outcomes.
 It’s the reason why hamstring rehab programmes can have minimal effect on previously injured hamstrings after 8 weeks.

-To reduce its impact, minimise the number of joints involved in the exercise and stay focused on the target muscles.
+To guard against it, minimise the number of joints involved in the exercise and stay focused on the target muscles.

-Just moving through a range of motion that the target muscles are theoretically responsible for may not be not enough.
+Just moving through a range of motion the target muscles are theoretically responsible for may not be enough.

 The resistance profile of the exercise.

-The resistance you select for any given exercise is only half of the equation.
+The weight you select for any given exercise is only half of the equation.

 Torque is ultimately what your muscles are responding to and that’s a product of the resistance x the moment arm.